JulianeGampe/greedy-gremlin/README.md

 ## Data Model

+## Technologies Used

+- [Python](https://www.python.org/) was used as programming language to develop the game.
+- [The Prompt Toolkit library](https://pypi.org/project/prompt-toolkit/) was used to ask for inputs with prompts and offer autocompletion.
+- [The Colorama module](https://pypi.org/project/colorama/) was used to change the foreground color for the three envelopes and thereby provide the user with visual cues.
+- [Gitpod](https://www.gitpod.io/) was used for the developement of the game.
+- [GitHub](https://github.com/) was used to store the code online.
+- Git was used for version control.

 ## Testing

 Due to the lengths of testing, you can see all tests in the [TESTING.md](TESTING.md) file.